 The very foundation of Islam is the belief in this one God.
-Allah was not born and will never die for it is a direct contradiction that the Creator of all must have been created himself.

-Ilah does not look like anything our minds, sights and thoughts can imagine as explained to us in the following chapter of the Qur'an:
+Allah was not born and will never die for it is a direct contradiction that the creator of all must have been created himself.
+Allah does not look like anything our minds, sights and thoughts can imagine as explained to us in the following chapter of the Qur'an:

-"Say, 'He is Allah, [who is] One.
+"Say, "He is Allah, [who is] One.
 Allah, the Eternal Refuge.
-He neither begets nor is born, Nor is there to Him any equivalent.""
-(Qur'an 112: 1-4)
+He neither begets nor is born, Nor is there to Him any equivalent."
+(Qur'an 112, 1-4)

-It does not make rational sense to bow down and prostrate to

-something that man has created with his own hands.
-From the beginning of time, the worst of sins was that of associating partners with Allah; by making idols to worship, and saying a created thing was Allah, or a child of Allah or an intermediary to Allah.
+It does not make rational sense to bow down and prostrate to something that man has created with their own hands.
+In the beginning of time, one of the very first sins was that of associating partners with Allah by making idols to worship, saying that this was Allah, a child of Allah, or an intermediary to Allah.

 "Indeed, Allah does not forgive association with Him, but He forgives what is less than that for whom He wills.
 And he who associates others with Allah has certainly fabricated a tremendous sin."
-(Qur'an 4: 48)
+(Qur'an 4, 48)

 Fundamental to the belief of Islam is that Allah has no sons or intermediaries.
 He sent prophets only to guide humanity, and they themselves were only men.
-Allah guides us to pray to Him directly, without the need for hierarchy in the religion.
-Praying to anyone else, for example a priest or a Allah does not look like anything our minds, sights or thoughts can imagine...

-saint, to ask for help or support, is alien in Islam.
+Allah guides us to pray to Him directly, without the need of hierarchy in the religion.
+Praying to anyone else for example a priest or a saint to ask for help or support, is alien in Islam.
 Instead, prayer and supplication is a very personal thing between a believer and his Lord, Allah.

 "Nor could he order you to take the angels and prophets as lords.
 Would he order you to disbelief after you had been Muslims?"
-(Qur'an 3:80)
+(Our'an 3, 80)